 - Never store wet clothes, jackets, shoes, wooden cases, or boxes or any other wooden objects in a garage.
-All of these materials are like fuel for mold.
+All of these materials could act as fuel for mold growth.

 Know when to call a professional

 These tips are simple, cost-effective and easy to follow by homeowners.
-However, if you want to embrace more efficient ways of preventing mold in your garage, it’s always better to get a professional mold inspection from a reliable company in your area.
+However, if you want to embrace a more efficient way of preventing mold in your garage, it’s always better to schedule a professional mold inspection from a reliable company in your area.